mmurnaneGitHub/DataUpdateCheck/README.md

 # DataUpdateCheck
-Send Email if RPZ Vote Data has changed on AGOL.
+Send Email if RPZ Vote Data has changed on Esri AGOL.